joyabhishek/ClosestDist/README.md

 # ClosestDist

 Next TODO
-1.Make the msg appear beautifully on CSV fileName Fill
-2. Show columns and dist names
+1. Work on search key of column and Dist